Donnellyd/EasyUARVisa/replit.md

 The application integrates with a backend portal for application submission, status tracking, and document uploads.
 It features a fallback system that uses localStorage when the backend is unavailable, ensuring continuous functionality.

 ## Payment Integration
-Payment processing is a core feature supporting **multiple payment gateways** for South African visa applicants.
+Payment processing is a core feature using **PayFast** for South African visa applicants.
 The system auto-redirects users to a payment page after application submission, pre-filling applicant details.
 A payment fallback system ensures that payment intents are saved locally if the payment gateway is unavailable, allowing users to complete payment later.

 ### Country-Based Currency Conversion
 The system uses the "country" field from the application form to determine payment currency: